-- (1) Adjusted for the deferred revenue on fixed cash payments received in 2020 under capacity purchase agreements that was not contemplated during the goal setting process for incentive purposes. - (2) Excludes the gain on the sale of ExpressJet of \$46.5 million (pre-tax); also excludes special item operating expenses of \$21.9 million (pre-tax), primarily consisting of a non-cash write-off of aircraft manufacturer part credits that SkyWest forfeited to settle future lease return obligations.
-These adjustments were recorded in the first quarter of 2019.
+- (2) Adjusted for the deferred revenue on fixed cash payments received in 2020 under capacity purchase agreements that was not contemplated during the goal setting process for incentive purposes. - (3) Excludes the special item operating expenses of \$21.9 million (pre-tax), primarily consisting of a non-cash write-off of aircraft manufacturer part credits that SkyWest forfeited to settle future lease return obligations.
+This adjustment was recorded in the first quarter of 2019 and was not contemplated during the goal setting process for incentive purposes.